sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

   follow their instructions.
 * **Linux:** Run: `sudo apt-get install git` if you use Debian or Ubuntu.
 On other Linux systems, use your package manager to install git.
-* **Windows:** We recommend you skip setting up git and use the vagrant-spk setup program; see info about that below.
+* **Windows:** We recommend you skip setting up git and proceed to the next section to ensure Vagrant is installed.
 If you really want git, you can install it via the [msysgit installer](https://msysgit.github.io/).

 ## Ensure Vagrant is installed